KYW-TV: Analog-to-digital conversion

-KYW-TV shut down its analog signal, over VHF channel 3, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 26.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 3.
-KYW-TV was the only Philadelphia market station participating in the "Analog Nightlight" program, and did so through July 12, 2009.
+KYW-TV ended regular programming on its analog signal, over VHF channel 3, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition UHF channel 26,using virtual channel 3.
 The analog-to-digital conversion commenced when the station cut to a reproduction of an original W3XE test pattern, with a voiceover announcing the switch to digital.
 As the test pattern was displayed in silence, it briefly cut to a still from a commercial for Zappos, an online clothing retailer, before cutting back to the pattern.
 After the pattern was displayed on screen for a lengthy amount of time, the image cut to the CBS logo, with the text "Goodbye" below, before transmission ceased.

+KYW-TV was the only Philadelphia market station participating in the "Analog Nightlight" program.
+A few minutes after the station signed off on June 12, 2009, the station signed its transmitter back on, airing nightlight programming from the National Association of Broadcasters, which looped until July 12, 2009.

 Spectrum reallocation

-KYW-TV and WPSG both shifted their frequencies on August 1, 2019 as part of the FCC's 5G network spectrum reallocation, with KYW-TV shifting from channel 26 to channel 30, and experiencing technical issues with over-the-air reception due to the repack.
+KYW-TV and WPSG both shifted their frequencies on August 1, 2019, as part of the FCC's 5G network spectrum reallocation, with KYW-TV shifting from channel 26 to channel 30, and experiencing technical issues with over-the-air reception due to the repack.
 As with many stations, KYW-TV also had to launch the new frequency on a lower power.
 The station expects to return to full power following the installation of new 1-megawatt transmission antennas in November 2020.